bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: none
 - Environment: `FOXAR_SOLC_VERSION` or `DAPP_SOLC_VERSION`

-If specified, overrides the auto-detection system (more below) and uses a single Solidity compiler version for the project.
+If specified, overrides the auto-detection system (more below) and uses a single Ylem compiler version for the project.

-Only strict versions are supported (i.e. `0.8.11` is valid, but `^0.8.0` is not).
+Only strict versions are supported (i.e. `1.1.2` is valid, but `^1.1.2` is not).

 ##### `auto_detect_solc`